Create Aspects

 CopiedCopy

-This example is registering a new backend server to your platform with a GraphQL schema from implemented in the people.graphql.ts file:
+The example above is registering a new backend server to the Pied Piper platform with a GraphQL schema from implemented in the people.graphql.ts file:

 // people.graphql.ts